oddsjam/datascience/README.md

 If you reached this repo because you are interested on the +EV AI challenge, feel free to have a look at `notebooks/pos_ev_challenge.ipynb` for the details of the challenge.

-Feel free to mail your notebook with the algo and the `/data/output` folder to Vincenzo Ampolo <vincenzo@oddsjam.com> for evaluation.
+Feel free to mail your notebook with the AI algorithm and the `/data/output` folder to Vincenzo Ampolo <vincenzo@oddsjam.com> for evaluation.

 Whoever can beat OddsJam AI picking EV bets will grant a prize of $3000 USD.

 ## How to use